FMLA Intermittent Leave: Preventing Abuse While Mitigating Interference or Retaliation Claims

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide employment counsel with the tools necessary to prevent employee abuse of intermittent leave while maintaining FMLA compliance.
+This CLE course will provide employment counsel with the tools necessary to prevent employee abuse of intermittent leave while maintaining FMLA compliance.
 The panel will review appropriate leave and transfer policies, discuss challenges to medical certification, outline defense theories, and more.

 - Managing medical certification